SharePoint/sp-dev-docs/docs/solution-guidance/portal-rollout.md

 ## Use a phased roll-out plan and telemetry

-A commonly used model for rolling out new functionality is a phased approach that typically consists of the following:
+The recommended model for rolling out new functionality is a phased approach that typically consists of the following:

 - **A pilot wave**: This is the first time the portal is opened up to a group of selected key users.
 It's important to get a set of representative, critical, key users that can provide the initial feedback.